dankamongmen/notcurses/doc/man/man3/notcurses_ncplane.3.md

 of the rendering region.
 Only those cells where **src** intersects with **dst** might see changes.
 It is an error to merge a plane onto itself.

+All planes (including the standard plane) are created with scrolling disabled.
+Control scrolling on a per-plane basis with **ncplane_set_scrolling**.
+When scrolling is enabled, upon reaching the end of a line, the cursor is moved to the first column of the subsequent line.
+If the end of the last line was reached, the first row of the plane is discarded, and all other rows are moved up one line.

 # RETURN VALUES

 **ncplane_new**, **ncplane_bound**, **ncplane_aligned**, and **ncplane_dup**